arturochian/gedr/_posts/2015-01-14-01-Introduction.md

 ```
-## Removing packages from '/data/jhollist/R/x86_64-redhat-linux-gnu-library/3.1'
+## Removing packages from 'C:/Program Files/R/R-3.1.2/library'
 ## (as 'lib' is unspecified)
 ```

 ```
-## Warning in find.package(pkgs, lib): there is no package called 'dplyr'
+## Error in find.package(pkgs, lib): there are no packages called 'ggplot2', 'dplyr'
 ```